mlissner/michaeljaylissner.com/content/a-music-cost-inventory.md

 Tags: music, copyright, IP, policy, law
 Category: Policy and Politics

-According to <a href="http://www.copyright.gov/title17/92chap5.html" target="_blank">Title 17, Chapter 5, section 504c2 of the US copyright law</a>, if you get caught with music that you have downloaded illegally from the Internet, you can get charged up to $150,000 per infringement.
+According to <a href="http://www.copyright.gov/title17/92chap5.html">Title 17, Chapter 5, section 504c2 of the US copyright law</a>, if you get caught with music that you have downloaded illegally from the Internet, you can get charged up to $150,000 per infringement.
 I thought I would do a little experiment to see how much I would be in for if my entire collection were to be found to be illegal.

 Let's do some math.
 I have 3,876 tracks, at $150,000 each.
 So if my entire collection were to be found illegal, that means it would cost me $581.4 million dollars &mdash; about .6 billion dollars.